2012-2013 Academic Year

 The classroom and learning area of the campus is contained mainly in four buildings.
 Built in 1965 and renovated in 2006, the Ahmanson/Weingart Hall (Building 4) is a classroom building containing The Rose Hills Auditorium, smart technology classrooms, and science laboratories.
 In 1996 the Sr. Magdalen Coughlin Learning Complex was built (Buildings 3, 5, and 6) which house the McCarthy Library, the Cultural Fluency Center, the Learning Resource Center, a computer lab, student health center, nursing and physical therapy labs, and classrooms.

-The student activities and affairs sector of the campus is contained in two buildings.
+The student activities and affairs sector of the campus is contained in three buildings.
 The Carriage House for the Mansion (Building 8.5) has been renovated to contain the fitness center with access to the pool and tennis courts, the commuter lounge, and the physical plant offices.
 Building 7 contains the offices for Campus Ministry, Student Activities, ISAE, and Student Affairs.
+The second floor of Building 11 contains the offices of Women's Leadership and Career Services.

 Two of the Victorian homes house most of the Administrative Support Services.
 Building 10 contains the office for the Graduate Dean, the Graduate Transition Center, Graduate Admissions and the Office of Institutional Planning and Research.
 The historic Doheny mansion (Building 8) houses Institutional Advancement, Public Relations, and Alumnae Relations Offices.
 Building 10.5 houses a mail room, copy center, and art classroom.